 Many people diagnosed and successfully treated for a chronic UTI were first diagnosed with a urinary syndrome.
 Read more about common chronic UTI symptoms that are overlooked due to negative UTI tests.

 You’re not alone!
 There’s a whole online community out there researching and discussing chronic UTI, and supporting each other around the clock.

-You can also stay connected with our online community by subscribing to our monthly newsletter.
+You can also stay connected with our online community by subscribing to our quarterly newsletter.